 - Mythology Gag: The transfer of Kaoru to the HAS is a reminder of Kazami's transfer in the first Hayarigami game.

-- Nothing Is Scarier: When you pursuing a case that has the paranormal as the only reasonable answer, this can happen.
+- Nothing Is Scarier: When the MPD pursues a case that has the paranormal as the only reasonable answer, this can happen.

 - Omniscient Database: The Friend of a Friend database or FOAF returns again as a gameplay mechanic.